ministryofjustice/et-full-system/README.md

 vnc2flv needs to be told which VNC server to record from.
 By default, this is assumed to to be the same server that selenium is running on (determined by the SELENIUM_URL environment variable).
 However, if you are running your own stuff outside of docker and want to use this, you can set the RECORD_VNC_FROM environment variable to a url that looks like "vnc://host:port"

+### Watching Your Tests Run

+When developing locally, you can have a browser window visible which is great whilst debugging, but very annoying when you want to get on with something else whilst the tests are running.

+With the docker version, the browser is not launched on the local machine, but inside a docker container where you can't see it - so it won't annoy you.
+But, what happens when you want to see it ?
+Simple, you connect a vnc client to the port forwarded by the selenium service.
+This port is random to start with (use 'docker ps' when the test suite is uo and look for '5900' in selenium service), but you can lock it down to a known free port by setting the SELENIUM_VNC_PORT environment variable.
+Note that there is a password setup by default which is 'secret'

 ## Re Building Docker Images